 Although we don't know Torrigiano's time of birth we can still conduct a decent synastric study for these two Italian Renaissance artists.
 You may see their Synastry below (Michelangelo's chart in the inner wheel and Torrigiano's in the outer one):

 We should start with the fact that their solar signs (Pisces and Sagittarius) are inharmonious.
 Although they traditionally share the same ruler - Jupiter - their natures (feminine - masculine, aquatic - igneous) are quite different and it is very hard for them to find some common ground.
-Michelangelo's and Torrigiano's respective Marses are not helping them much in that sense as they are forming a square aspect among them - easily exacerbating even the most trivial discord in their interaction.
-And since both their Marses are aspecting their respective Plutos' too any eventual dispute was becoming an ultra serious and heated matter, a "life or death" issue strongly reverberating through the deepest layers of their souls.
-Torrigiano's Saturn in square aspect to Michelangelo's Sun and Mars added even more to this.
-They must have been cultivating in them colossal grudges against each other!
+Michelangelo's and Torrigiano's respective Marses are not helping them either in that sense, as they are forming a square aspect among them - magnifying and exacerbating even the most trivial friction in their interaction.
+And since both their Marses are aspecting their respective Plutos' too the slightest friction among them was producing extreme turmoil in their souls and was thus escalating into a deadly hostility - as if their very existence were in jeopardy!

 Copyright: Thomas D. Gazis